 Weighted Thoracic Extension on Foam Roller

 Thoracic extension is vital to maintaining a rigid and upright torso in the front squat positioning.
-Additionally, increases thoracic mobility will allow a better packing of the back in the pulls and alignment in the jerk.
+Additionally, increases thoracic mobility with a foam roller will allow a better packing of the back in the pulls and alignment in the jerk.

 Front Rack Specific Mobility/Stretches